shifanacc/Library-Management-System/README.md

 ## How to Run
 * Create a database named library
-* Create all tables using the provided SQL scripts and Insert the data.
+* Create all tables using the provided SQL scripts and Insert the data
-*Execute the queries
+* Execute the queries

 ## Purpose
 This project was created as part of a SQL Comprehensive Assessment to practice real-world database design and querying skills.